softlab-ntua/pzhelp/README.md

 Maintainer
 ----------

-The implementation of Pazcal is maintained by
+The implementation of PZhelp is maintained by

 * [Nikos Papaspyrou](https://www.softlab.ntua.gr/~nickie/)
    \<<nickie@softlab.ntua.gr>\>